Mighel881/lemonra1n/README.md

 **NOTE 2**: This is for macOS only

+**NOTE 3**: lemonra1n needs full disk access this can be granted in system preferences

 # How to use
 1. Install libimobiledevice
     - It's needed for `ideviceenterrecovery` and `ideviceinfo`